 Horner's syndrome in a cat

-This cat has a normal eye on the left,and an eye with Horner's syndrome on the right.
+This cat has a normal eye on the cat's right, and an eye with Horner's syndrome on the cat's left.
 Illustration by Marvistavet.

 A syndrome is a collection of symptoms that have significance when they go together.
 It is important to realize that having a syndrome is not the same as having a diagnosis.
 A syndrome, however, often has a limited number of causes such that recognizing a specific syndrome brings one substantially closer to a diagnosis.